NikolaiTeslovich/QCoDeS-Interfacing/README.md

 # Detailed log of progress

-## Step 1: Configuring the desktop
+## Step 1: Configuring the lab computer

 ### Installing Ubuntu

+The SSD was wiped and the latest version of Ubuntu, 22.04 LTS, was with a USb thumbdrive.
+I used [balenaEtcher](https://www.balena.io/etcher/) was used to create the installation media.